Yemen Fast Facts

 May 21, 2012 - During a rehearsal for a military parade in Sanaa, a suicide bomber kills more than 100 Yemeni troops and wounds more than 200.

-May 23, 2012 - The Friends of Yemen group, led by the United Kingdom and Saudi Arabia, pledges more than $4 billion in aid to help the country fight terrorism and boost its economy.
+May 23, 2012 - The Friends of Yemen group pledges more than $4 billion in aid to help the country fight terrorism and boost its economy.
 The amount is later increased to $7.9 billion.
 There are delays, however, that hold up delivery of the funds, according to Reuters.

 December 5, 2013 - Militants attack a Defense Ministry hospital in Sanaa.
 They ram the building with an explosives-laden vehicle and gunmen battle security forces inside.
 At least 52 people are killed, including four foreign doctors, according to the government.

-December 15, 2013 - Parliament calls for an end to drone strikes on its territory three days after a US missile attack mistakenly hit a wedding convoy, killing 14 civilians.
+December 15, 2013 - Parliament calls for an end to drone strikes on its territory three days after a US missile attack mistakenly hits a wedding convoy, killing 14 civilians.

 February 10, 2014 - State news reports that Hadi has approved making Yemen a federal state consisting of six regions: two in the south, and four in the north.
 Sanaa is designated as neutral territory.